litmuschaos/litmus-docs/website/docs/litmusctl/usage-interactive-mode.md

 ```

 Once, all these steps are implemented you will be able to see a summary of all the entered fields.
-After verification of these details, you can proceed with the connection of the agent by entering Y. The process of connection might take up to a few seconds.
+After verification of these details, you can proceed with the connection of the chaos delegate by entering Y. The process of connection might take up to a few seconds.

 ```
 Enter service account [Default: litmus]: